 When it comes to Outlook, using the 64-bit version of Outlook does not have any direct benefits.
 The functionality within Outlook is the same and there is also no (noticeable) performance increase by using the 64-bit edition.
 There also isn’t a 2GB file size limit for the 32-bit version of Outlook like there is for Excel and Project.
 The file size limitation in Outlook is determined by whether you are using an ANSI or Unicode formatted pst-file.

 When should I consider to still use the 32-bit version?

 The main reason for the original recommendation was compatibility with existing add-ins for Office.

 For an add-in to work with the 64-bit version of Office, it needs to be recompiled by the developer specifically for the 64-bit version of Office.
 In some cases the developer also needs to make some specific changes for 64-bit support or needs to wait for specific libraries, that the add-in relies on, to be recompiled for 64-bit.
 Simply put; It’s a waiting game but nowadays most of the popular add-ins are available for both the 32-bit and 64-bit version of Office.

 Popular Outlook add-ins which are not compatible with the 64-bit version of Outlook are the Calendar Printing Assistant and Personal Folders Backup.
-This last add-in is actually a very old add-in that is also not compatible with the 32-bit version of Outlook 2013 and later (but there is an alternative).
+This last add-in is actually a very old add-in that is also not compatible with the 32-bit version of Outlook 2013 and later and is also not longer being offered by Microsoft (but there is an alternative).